 How to care and maintain your E-bike battery

 Just like a regular bike, Electric bike's need routine maintenance.
 An E-bike has a few more additional components like the motor and battery.
 The motor is pretty much maintenance free, but the battery requires regular charging.
 In my research, I have found a few different opinions about how you should care for your E-bike battery and how to charge an electric bike.

-Here are ten E-bike Battery Care and Maintenance Tips.
+Here are some E-bike Battery Care and Maintenance Tips.
 How to charge an electric bike and best practices.
 I will present in this post the various theories, claims and advice I have researched and presented them to you and let you ultimately decide how you will care for your E-bike lithium-ion battery.

 E-bike lithium-ion battery care